Art of Love (song): Credits and personnel

 Credits taken from Like It Like That album liner notes.

 Track listing

 Charts and certifications

-"Art of Love" peaked at number eight on the ARIA Singles Chart, becoming Sebastian's sixth of 12 top ten singles in Australia.
+"Art of Love" peaked at number eight on the ARIA Singles Chart, becoming Sebastian's sixth of 14 top ten singles in Australia.
 Although only released in mid November it was the 20th highest selling Australian artist single of 2009.
 It was also the 12th highest selling Australian artist single in 2010.
 It spent 21 weeks in the ARIA top 50 including five weeks in the top ten and was certified double platinum in 2014.
-"Art of Love" was also released in New Zealand in February 2010 and reached number seven and gold certification there.
+"Art of Love" was also released in New Zealand in February 2010 and reached number seven and platinum certification there.
 It was Sebastian's third top ten single in New Zealand.